rahulnkvaidya/react-native-Auto-Configure/README.md

 ## What you will get

 - ReactNative
-- Pakage Name in there place
+- Pakage Name in there place (Android Only)

- and more comming soon
+## Comming Soon
+- Gradle cleaning
+- Prepare unsigned app.apk (Android Only)
+- Push Notification Auto Config (Android Only)

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)